Industry Application

 Archival Package

-Deliverables are packaged for long-term archival: open file formats, comprehensive metadata, coordinate system documentation, and a record of capture methodology.
+Deliverables are packaged for long-term archival: open file formats, full metadata, coordinate system documentation, and a record of capture methodology.
 Files are suitable for lodgement with state heritage registers.

 FAQs